Aalto Doctoral Programme in Electrical Engineering

-The Doctoral Programme in Electrical Engineering invites applications continuously (applications will not be processed in July) by the application deadlines decided by the Doctoral Programme Committee, please see below.
+The Doctoral Programme in Electrical Engineering invites applications continuously (applications will not be processed in July).
+The more exact application times can be found below.

 Before submitting the application, each applicant must contact a professor in charge of their intended research field to discuss the possible supervision of doctoral studies.
 Applicants are urged to ensure that their expertise and research interests are commensurate with the research group (and those of the supervising professor of their studies) that they apply to.

 |Deadline for applications||Decisions on admission are made|

 Each application will be processed in the next possible Doctoral Programme Committee meeting, if all the required application documents have been received by the deadline given.
 Only applications with all the required materials will be processed.
 Incomplete applications will be rejected, unless the missing materials are sent by the deadline given.